How K-pop hit the music mainstream

 K-pop, an inextricable force in global pop culture, has long been under-celebrated at institutions like the Grammys, where artists have performed but never taken home a trophy.

-This could change at next month's 2026 Grammy Awards, as songs by K-pop or K-pop-adjacent artists have received nominations in the prestigious 'big four' categories for the first time.
+This could change at the award show next month, as songs by K-pop or K-pop-adjacent artists have received nominations in the prestigious 'big four' categories for the first time.

 Rosé, best known as one-fourth of the juggernaut girl group Blackpink, is the first K-pop artist to ever receive a nomination in the Record of the Year field for APT., her megahit with Grammy favourite Bruno Mars.